Skip to start

 07 - Market

-PCB design-software revenue, 2025, growing every quarter.
+PCB design-software revenue, 2025, and growing every quarter.

 The tooling covers the drawing; the labor costs 5-10× more.
 An ECAD seat runs $2-9k/year, while the engineer behind it burns $10-75k/year on bring-up, debug, and review. coscope reprices the same seats against the labor, not the license.